 area = base × height / 2

-As you can see, the only change is that we replaced def «function-name»(«argument1») with def «function-name»(«argument1», «argument2»).
+In code, this looks like the following: we replace def «function-name»(«argument1») with def «function-name»(«argument1», «argument2»).

 In the last exercise we ask you to write your own function of two arguments, to compute the perimeter of a rectangle.
 (The perimeter is the total length of all sides.)
 In a rectangle with a given width and height, its perimeter is given by the following formula:

-perimeter = width + height + width + height
+\textrm{perimeter = width + height + width + height}

 Functions Calling Functions